thealater/modifi/README.md

 </p>

 <p align="center">
-  <i>The easiest way to join modded servers!</i><br />
-  <br />Modifi aims to take all of the pain out of joining modded servers.
-Say goodbye to mismatched mod versions, confusing java installations, and perplexing errors.
+  A custom Minecraft launcher that lets you join your favorite modded servers without all of the headaches.
+Say goodbye to mismatched mod versions, confusing Java installations, and perplexing errors.
 Just press play!
 </p>

 ## 🔧 Features